 IN3050 – Introduction to Artificial Intelligence and Machine Learning

-This course gives a basic introduction to machine learning (ML) and artificial intelligence - AI.
-With an algorithmic approach, the students are given a practical understanding of the methods being taught, as well as through making their own implementation of several of the methods.
-The course covers supervised classification based on eg., artificial neural networks - deep Learning, as well as un-supervised learning - clustering, regression, optimizing and reinforcement learning, as well as design of experiments and evaluation.
-Students also receive an introduction to philosophical fundamental problems and ethical questions related to ML / AI, as well as the field's history.
+This course gives a basic introduction to machine learning (ML) and artificial intelligence (AI).
+Through an algorithmic approach, the students are given a practical understanding of the methods being taught, in particular through making their own implementations of several of the methods.
+The course covers supervised classification based on e.g., artificial neural networks (deep learning), as well as unsupervised learning (clustering), regression, optimization (evolutionary algorithms and other search methods) and reinforcement learning, in addition to design of experiments and evaluation.
+Students also receive an introduction to philosophical fundamental problems and ethical questions related to ML/AI, as well as the field's history.

 After taking the course, you will:

 - have insight into the main methods used in machine learning (ML) and artificial intelligence (AI)

 - have knowledge of the historical development of the field

 - be able to design and conduct experiments using the methods, with emphasis on evaluation